Read a version of this story on CNN Arabic.

 The Malian president announced plans to hold elections by July as French-led troops battled Islamists in the last major northern town under militant control.

 If the forces secure the town, it will be the last major city in their sweep north to flush out Islamist militants in Mali, France’s former colony.

 France sent troops at Mali’s request after Islamists seized the strategic town of Konna on January 10.
-The town is now back in Malian control.

 French-led troops in Mali now control the ancient city of Timbuktu, the city of Gao and the swath in between that was an Islamist stronghold for almost a year, the French Defense Ministry said.